Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug4_et.md

 %xsdb source ${XILINX_VITIS}/scripts/vitis/util/aie_trace.tcl
 %xsdb aietrace start -graphs dut -config-level functions_all_stalls -work-dir ./Work -link-summary ./bf_hw.xsa.link_summary -base-address 0x900000000 -depth 0x8000000
 ```
-Note:
+**Note**:
-1. -base-address `0x900000000` is the address that needs to avoid collision with your design.
+1. `-base-address 0x900000000` is the address that needs to avoid collision with your design.
-2. -depth `0x8000000` is the size of event trace file.
+2. `-depth 0x8000000` is the size of event trace file.
 Please adjust accordingly with your design size and amount of event trace data.
-3. -config-level specifies functions, functions_partial_stalls, or functions_all_stalls.
+3. `-config-level` specifies `functions`, `functions_partial_stalls`, or `functions_all_stalls`.

 #### Step 5.2.
 Event Trace with XRT flow
 Create an `xrt.ini` file on SD card using the following lines.